jon-harper/clock-3/docs/assembly/z_axis/index.md

 *This document is actively being refined and edited for mistaeks.*

-Clock 3's' Z axis is essentially symmetrical.
+The Z axis is almost entirely symmetrical.
 There are two Z steppers, each with its own driver and limit switch.
 The left stepper is Z1, the right is Z2.
 Making sure those steppers and the linear rails are aligned prevents binding, so we will take some time to ensure both halves are aligned relative to one another during this process.

 ## Assembly Order